-An unforgettable, 4-day small group bird tour discovering the shorebird capital of Australia
+An unforgettable, 3-day small group bird tour discovering the shorebird capital of Australia

 Broome’s Roebuck Bay is acknowledged as being the shorebird capital of Australia.
 The Broome region is home to more than 325 species of birds, over one third of Australia’s total species.
 This includes 55 species of shorebirds, which is nearly a quarter of the world’s total.
 From September to April the vast, nutrient-rich tidal mudflats are visited by half a million wader birds that have flown an 11,000 kilometre journey non-stop from Siberia, North Asia and the Arctic Circle.

-Join our expert guides as they introduce you to the diversity of bird life and local wildlife in and around the internationally recognized Roebuck Bay and Eco Beach.
+Join our expert guides as they introduce you to the diversity of bird life and local wildlife in and around the internationally recognized Roebuck Bay.
 Discover amazing stories of the lives of these birds and witness some of the great sights in nature.
 Explore diverse and rich mangrove ecosystems, watch thousands of roosting shorebirds on red sandy beaches and enjoy the setting of Western Australian sun over vast empty plains.
+Cruise on the waters of Roebuck Bay Marine Park for spectacular views, birdlife and marine sea life.
 You will also discover the conservation importance of the region and the extensive research that is being conducted on local shorebirds.

 Our guides are experienced birdwatchers with an intimate knowledge of the region regions birds.
 Whether you’re new to birdwatching or targeting something specific, this small group experience is tailored to suit your needs.